jetstream-cloud/js2docs/docs/general/usingsoftware-desktop.md

 Jetstream2 instances created through [Exosphere](../ui/exo/exo.md) may be [deployed with a Web Desktop](../../ui/exo/create_instance/#configure-instance).
 The Exosphere Web Desktop can be used to access the full Jetstream2 Software Collection, notably including graphical applications that cannot be used from the pure command-line (i.e. RStudio and MATLAB).

-## RStudio and MATLAB Quick Shortcuts
+## Navigating the Web Desktop

-Featured images from October 11, 2022 onward include easy-access shortcuts for RStudio and MATLAB.
+Though all featured images use the same desktop environment under the hood ([GNOME](https://www.gnome.org/)), the locations of applications and features may vary slightly.
+Desktop-compatible featured images from October 11, 2022 onward include easy-access application shortcuts for RStudio and MATLAB; however, all other software will need to be launched from the terminal (CLI).
+See *[Using the Jetstream2 Software Collection from the CLI](usingsoftware-cli.md)*.

+Applications (including the terminal) can be found in the following respective locations:

 ### Ubuntu 22